intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 alternative strategy for handling interoperability problems in deployments.

 Ideally, protocol implementations never have to apply the robustness principle.
-Or, where it is unavoidable, any application can be quickly reverted.
+Or, where it is unavoidable, use of the robustness principle is viewed as a short term workaround that needs to be quickly reverted.

 # Fallibility of Specifications